 In this guide, we cover:

-If you live in the Greater Sydney area and are wondering how much it’ll cost to wire your home with Amber Electrical, give us a quick call to organise a quote with one of our friendly staff members.
+If you are in the Greater Sydney area and looking for a reliable new build electrician , give us a quick call to organise a quote.

 Overview: How much does it cost to wire a new build house?

 The cost to wire a new build house really depends on the scope of the project, the fixtures you’ve chosen and the cost of labour.
 We’ll dive into these in a bit more detail later on.

 While we can’t give an exact figure on how much you should expect to spend on your new home, you should be prepared to spend anywhere from $3000-$13000 or more, depending on the project.

 Since you’ll be building your home from the ground up, you’ll want to invest the money upfront to make sure the job is done well.
 This could save you from costly repairs in the future.